MaximGitmax/Test_Documentation/README.md

-<b>This repo contains various Test Documentations, that was written by me.</b>
+<b>This repo contains various Test Documentation, that has been written by me.</b>

 <h2>Calculation app</h2>